GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

 summary: |
   This Genesys Cloud Developer Blueprint explains how to use GitHub Actions to build a CI/CD pipeline to deploy Genesys Cloud objects across multiple Genesys Cloud organizations.
 ---
 :::{"alert":"primary","title":"About Genesys Cloud Blueprints","autoCollapse":false}
 Genesys Cloud blueprints were built to help you jump-start building an application or integrating with a third-party partner.
 Blueprints are meant to outline how to build and deploy your solutions, not a production-ready turn-key solution.

-For more details on Genesys Cloud blueprint support and practices please see our Genesys Cloud blueprint [FAQ](https://developer.genesys.cloud/blueprints/faq)sheet.
+For more details on Genesys Cloud blueprint support and practices please see our Genesys Cloud blueprint [FAQ](https://developer.genesys.cloud/blueprints/faq) sheet.
 :::

 This Genesys Cloud Developer Blueprint explains how to use GitHub Actions to build a CI/CD pipeline to deploy Genesys Cloud objects across multiple Genesys Cloud organizations.